 a playful provocation……one of those thoughts that grows while you drive and listen to the radio…..

 Artist and egg discussion inspired by a Radio 4 programme about freezing eggs for fertility reasons, and the announcement by Maria Miller that “our focus must be on culture’s economic impact.”
-If the arts are, as she says “40% of tourists to the UK cite culture and heritage as the primary reason for their visit.
+Miller states: “40% of tourists to the UK cite culture and heritage as the primary reason for their visit.
 This generates tens of billions of pounds each year for the UK economy, not only through tickets and entrance fees, but in thousands of pounds spent in shops, hotels and restaurants.
 All of which is delivering real economic benefits to local businesses and local communities” can someone please explain why this government aims to put all the eggs in one basket and crush them?

 It came into my mind that artists are like eggs, and that embryos are the artists creative potential – unborn art.
 Like eggs, they need nurturing and incubating, kept in the right conditions, supported until maturity, so they can bring forth art.

 If I replace the word women [seeking fertility support- those who want to bring forth] with the word culture, and the word pregnancy with the word society [as the conditions in which the embryo/artist is nurtured] an intriguing narrative arises.
 So I have quoted the first paragraph, and come up with the second.

 The words changed/replaced (and some have been sneakily removed!) are: